UTSA vs. Southern Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 UTSA Stats and Trends

-- UTSA has played nine games, with eight wins against the spread.
+- In UTSA's nine games this season, it has eight wins against the spread.

 - UTSA's games this year have gone over the point total four times in nine opportunities (44.4%).

-- UTSA is 7-0 against the spread and 7-0 overall this season when the team notches more than 30.2 points.
+- When UTSA puts up more than 30.2 points, it is 7-0 against the spread and 7-0 overall.

-- UTSA is 8-1 against the spread and 9-0 overall when the team totals over 364.4 yards.
+- UTSA is 8-1 against the spread and 9-0 overall when the team picks up more than 364.4 yards.

 - The Roadrunners have turned the ball over seven times this season, five fewer than the Golden Eagles have forced (12).